-In this study the distribution of 99mTc-sestamibi in rat hindlimb muscles and myocardium was investigated.
-The myocardium showed the highest uptake, followed by the slow twitch soleus muscle.
-The predominantly fast-twitch glycolytic part of the GA muscle had the lowest retention.
-These data may suggest that 99mTc-sestamibi uptake is related to the tissue metabolic characteristics and affected by size-uptake relationships.
+In this study the distribution of ^{99m}Tc-sestamibi in rat hindlimb muscles and myocardium was investigated.
+The mitochondrial-rich myocardium showed the highest uptake, followed by the slow twitch soleus muscle.
+The predominantly fast-twitch glycolytic part of the gastrocnemius muscle had the lowest retention.
+These data suggest that ^{99m}Tc-sestamibi uptake is related to the tissue metabolic characteristics and affected by size-uptake relationships.